 In summary, diamagnetism is characterized by negative susceptibility due to the fact that induced moment opposes applied field.
-Diamagnetic behavior is common for noble gas atoms and alkali halide ions (e.g., He, Ne, F-, Cl-, Li+, Na+, ...).
+Diamagnetic behavior is common for noble gas atoms and alkali halide ions (e.g., $He, Ne, F^-, Cl^-, Li^+, Na^+, \ldots$).
 Paramagnetism has positive susceptibility because induced moments are favored by applied field (but are opposed by thermal disorder).
 In paramagnetic substance magnetization is immediately lost upon removal of field.
-Paramagnetism is observed for isolated rare earth ions, iron (group 3d) ions (e.g., Fe3+, Co2+, Ni2+, Sm+, $Er^+, \ldots$ ).
+Paramagnetism is observed for isolated rare earth ions, iron (group 3d) ions (e.g., $Fe^{3+}, Co^{2+}, Ni^{2+}, Sm^+, Er^+, \ldots$).
 Ferromagnets and ferrimagnets are characterized by strong exchange interaction between localized atomic moments or strong electron correlation among itinerant (narrow band) electrons.
-The interaction arises from the electrostatic electronelectron interaction, and is called the exchange interaction or exchange force.
+The interaction arises from the electrostatic electron-electron interaction, and is called the exchange interaction or exchange force.
 Ferromagnetic materials exhibit parallel alignment of moments resulting in large net magnetization even in the absence of a magnetic field.
 Ferromagnets will tend to stay magnetized to some extent after being subjected to an external magnetic field.
-This tendency to remember their magnetic history is called hysteresis.
-The fraction of the saturation magnetization which is retained when the driving field is removed is called the remanence of the material, and is an important factor in permanent magnets.
-All ferromagnets have a maximum temperature where the ferromagnetic property disappears as a result of thermal motion.
-This temperature is called the Curie temperature $T_c$ .
-Ferromagnetic materials are spontaneously magnetized below a temperature $T_c$ and all local moments have a positive component along the direction of the spontaneous magnetization.
-In antiferromagnet individual local moments sum to zero total moment (no spontaneous magnetization) whereas in ferrimagnet local moments are not at all oriented in the same direction, but there is a nonzero spontaneous magnetization.
+This tendency to remember their magnetic history is called hysteresis.5 The fraction of the saturation magnetization which is retained when the driving field is removed is called the remanence of the material, and is an important factor in permanent magnets.15 All ferromagnets have a maximum temperature where the ferromagnetic property disappears as a result of thermal motion.
+This temperature is called the Curie temperature T_c .
+Ferromagnetic materials are spontaneously magnetized below a temperature T_c and all local moments have a positive component along the direction of the spontaneous magnetization.
+In antiferromagnet individual local moments sum to zero total moment (no spontaneous magnetization) whereas in ferrimagnet local moments are not all oriented in the same direction, but there is a non-zero spontaneous magnetization.

 In conventional magnetic materials the magnetic ions (magnetic moments) reside on a regular lattice.
-The interactions between moments is generally short-range, determined by overlap of the electron wavefunctions in conjunction with Pauli's exclusion principle.
-Thus the exchange interaction arises due to the Coulomb electrostatic interaction.
-The coupling, which is quantum mechanical in nature, is termed as the exchange interaction.
+The interactions between moments is generally short-range, determined by overlap of the electron wave functions in conjunction with Pauli's exclusion principle.
+Thus the exchange interaction arises due to the Coulomb electrostatic interaction.^{3,55} The coupling, which is quantum mechanical in nature, is termed as the exchange interaction.
 As a rule only nearest neighbor interactions between magnetic moments are essential.
-The exchange interaction between the neighboring magnetic ions will force the individual moments into ferromagnetic parallel or antiferromagnetic antiparallel alignment with their neighboring magnetic dynamics in magnetic materials are the strong short-ranged correlations between electrons.
-Critical temperatures and magnetic excitation energies are therefore mainly determined by the short-range interactions, and the weak long-range dipolar interactions are significant only for long wavelength dynamic behavior and phenomena related to domain formation.
-Magnetic dipolar interaction:
+The exchange interaction between the neighboring magnetic ions will force the individual moments into ferromagnetic parallel or antiferromagnetic antiparallel alignment with their neighbouring magnetic materials are the strong short-ranged correlations between electrons.
+Critical temperatures and magnetic excitation energies are therefore mainly determined by the short range interactions, and the weak long range dipolar interactions are significant only for long wavelength dynamic behavior and phenomena related to domain formation.
+Magnetic dipolar interaction is too weak $(E{dd} \sim 1 \text{ K or } 10^{-4} eV)$ to account for the ordering of real magnetic materials.
+There are various types of the exchange interaction: direct exchange, indirect exchange, superexchange.^{1,3,55,62} Direct exchange interaction is effective for moments, which are close enough to have sufficient overlap of their wave functions (atomic-like orbitals).
+It produces a strong but short range coupling which decreases rapidly as the ions are separated.
+For direct inter-atomic exchange the corresponding integral J{ex} can be positive or negative depending on the balance between the Coulomb interaction and kinetic energy.